pforret/jekyll.forret.com/_posts/2022/2022-04-18-bash-tr-vs-gtr.md

 So what is my recommendation for **tr or gtr**?

 * if you know you won't have accents/diacritics/foreign alphabets in your input, use `gtr`.
-* otherwise use `tr`.
+* otherwise, use `tr`.
 It's not fast, but it supports more 'weird' characters.